Danny Williams (boxer): Williams vs. Long

 Williams then scored a points win over Keith Long.
 As this was Williams' third defence of the British title, he won the Lonsdale belt outright, before dropping out of a fight in America with hard hitting South African southpaw Corrie Sanders, because it coincided with Ramadan.

 European title challenge

 Williams vs. Samil Sam

 In February 2003 Williams travelled to Germany to fight the Turk Sinan Samil Sam for his European heavyweight title.
 A strong favourite, Williams was surprisingly dropped three times and stopped in six rounds.
 In the UK, his local rivals Audley Harrison and Herbie Hide derided him in the press.

 Resumed reign as British and Commonwealth champion

 Williams vs. Mirovic

 Williams returned with a fourth round stoppage of Australian Bob Mirovic to retain his Commonwealth title.

 Williams vs. Sprott II

 Williams then knocked out Michael Sprott in five rounds to defend his British & Commonwealth titles.
+The ending was controversial due to alleged low blows before the final shot.